, UI/UX & Product Designer in Vienna (Wien), Austria

 15 years of shipping

 Joined a Series-A SaaS where the Figma files no longer matched the product and the same component lived three inconsistent ways in the code.
-I made the case for a real design system, aligned design and engineering on a shared foundation, and rebuilt the app inside it.
-Then I wired AI into the workflow through MCP so designers draft straight into Figma with system-compliant components, raising speed and consistency across both disciplines.
+I made the case for a real design system, aligned design and engineering on one source of truth, and rebuilt the app inside it, cutting the time to ship a new component from days to hours.
+Then I wired AI into the workflow through MCP so designers draft system-compliant components straight into Figma, roughly doubling design output.
+I also replaced hour-long configuration screens with a self-serve onboarding wizard, taking setup from around 60 minutes to 10 and cutting onboarding support load by 30%.

 SaaS product designDesign systemsAI-driven design workflowsUsability testing